Iterated spans and classical topological field theories: Introduction

 We can think of this 2-fold span as a span in the slice category $\mathbf{C}_{/X \times Y}$ (whose objects are themselves spans from $X$ to $Y$), which suggests that the general target for a classical extended TQFT should be an $n$-category $\Span_{n}(\mathbf{C})$ where an $i$-morphism between objects $X$ and $Y$ is inductively defined to be an $(i-1)$-morphism in $\Span_{n-1}(\mathbf{C}_{/X \times Y})$.
 This $n$-category should also have a symmetric monoidal structure induced by the Cartesian product in $\mathbf{C}$.

-In the case $n = 2$ we could try to make this idea precise using the classical definition of bicategory.
-However, this would require us to make an arbitrary choice of pullback diagrams to define the composition of 1-morphisms and then check a coherence condition to conclude that this choice doesn't matter.
-Although somewhat unnatural, this is certainly doable, but this becomes a far more serious issue when we contemplate extending the construction further to get, say, a 3-category where the 3-morphisms are 3-fold spans: as is often the case, trying to work with $n$-categories leads to increasingly more intractable coherence problems as $n$ increases.
+To give precise definitions of both of the $n$-categories $\txt{Bord}_{n}$ and $\Span_{n}(\mathbf{C})$ we need to consider \emph{weak} $n$-categories: as is typically the case for interesting structures that we want to organize as $n$-categories, the composition of (higher) morphisms is not strictly associative, only associative up to a coherent choice of (specified) invertible higher morphisms.
+Unfortunately, although the notion of weak $n$-categories intuitively makes sense, making it precise becomes increasingly intractable as $n$ increases.
+For our $n$-categories we also want symmetric monoidal structures, which introduces additional complications --- a complete definition of $\txt{Bord}_{2}$ as a symmetric monoidal 2-category has been given by Schommer-Pries~\cite{SchommerPries2TQFT}, but for larger $n$ it seems that an appropriate notion of symmetric monoidal $n$-category has not even been defined.

 We will therefore instead work with \emph{$(\infty,n)$-categories}.
 In the same way as $n$-categories these have $i$-morphisms for $i = 1,\ldots,n$, but in addition they have \emph{invertible} $i$-morphisms for $i > n$.
-The main difference, however, is that when working with $(\infty,n)$-categories we can often avoid dealing with coherence issues by not making any choices, e.g. of compositions, and instead, roughly speaking, checking that the space of possible choices is contractible.
+This might seem an even more complicated notion to rigorously formalize than that of $n$-categories, but it turns out that by using homotopy theory we can set up notions of $(\infty,n)$-category that are quite easy to work with in practice, such as the iterated complete Segal spaces of Barwick~\cite{BarwickThesis} (which is the model we will make use of in this paper) and the complete $\Theta_{n}$-spaces of Rezk~\cite{RezkThetaN}.
+Heuristically, the advantage of working with $(\infty,n)$-categories is that we can often avoid dealing with coherence issues by not making any choices, e.g.\ of compositions, and instead only need to check that the space of possible choices is contractible.

-Using $(\infty,n)$-categories also has the advantage that there is a good definition of a symmetric monoidal structure on an $(\infty,n)$-category.\footnote{Namely, a symmetric monoidal $(\infty,n)$-category is just a commutative monoid, in the \icatl{} sense of \cite{HA}, in the \icat{} of $(\infty,n)$-categories.} In contrast, symmetric monoidal $n$-categories have not been defined for $n > 2$, and even for bicategories the coherence axioms for a symmetric monoidal structure are quite complicated (cf. \cite{SchommerPries2TQFT} for a complete list of the required conditions).